-The PC and mobile Internet industries have been experiencing rapid technological changes.
-With the advances in Internet interactivity, the interests and preferences of Internet users may increasingly shift to UGC and we-media content, such as WeChat, Weibo and short-form videos.
-As broadband becomes more accessible, Internet users increasingly demand content in pictorial, audiorich and video-rich format.
-With the development of the mobile Internet in China, mobile users shift from text messaging services and other mobile value-added services, or MVAS, to newer services, such as mobile video streaming and mobile digital reading services.
-In addition, our success may in part depend on the impact of the expected coming LTE 5G rollout.
-The 5G technology is expected to increase the speed of mobile service operator networks significantly and such development may further change the way that users access and consume contents.
-If we are unable to upgrade our product and the services we provide to adapt to the LTE 5G technology and the changes in user behavior that comes with it, we could lose users and our operating results may suffer.
+The PC and mobile Internet industries have been experiencing rapid technological changes with the increasing popularity of UGC and we-media content in pictorial, audio-rich and video-rich, and AI-augmented formats.
+Broadband accessibility has led to a demand for newer services such as video streaming, mobile digital reading services, and AI-powered chatbots and tools.
+In addition, the LTE 5G rollout and AI generated content advancements are expected to significantly impact the industry and further change the way that users access and consume contents.
+If we are unable to upgrade our product and the services we provide to adapt to these technologies and the changes in user behavior that come with it, we could lose users and our operating results may suffer.
 Our future success will depend on our ability to anticipate, adapt and support new technologies and industry standards.
 If we fail to anticipate and adapt to these and other technological changes, our market share and our profitability could suffer.